pabsan-0/sub-t/data-collection/UnityPerception/README.md

 - Model textures: which shouldn't be needed but are included as assets just in case.
 - Scripts for randomizing light (copied from the Unity tutorial) and scale (self-written) within the simulation, as well as the tags that the items need to undergo the scripted modifications.

 The textures used for the background clutter were not included to save disk space.
-They were extracted from simulation videos with the tools available in the sub-t/data-collection/picture-overlapping_discontinued/ directory, however any other set of noisy textures can be used to achieve similar data.
+They were extracted from simulation videos with the tools available in sub-t/data-collection/tools/ directory, however any other set of noisy textures can be used to achieve similar data.

 More on Unity Perception can be found at the official [Unity Perception repository](https://github.com/Unity-Technologies/com.unity.perception/).
 The tutorial that was followed for producing the data can be found, within the same repo, [here](https://github.com/Unity-Technologies/com.unity.perception/blob/master/com.unity.perception/Documentation~/Tutorial/Phase1.md).